sagemath/trac_to_gh/Issue 5554.md

 # Issue 5554: implement cholesky_decomposition for matrices other than RDF

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5554

 Original creator: ncalexan